demidenm/PyReliMRI/docs/icc_funcs.rst

 in python.
 In future iterations of the `PyReliMRI` package the option of running ICCs for 1 of the 18 specified \
 `Nilearn Atlases <https://nilearn.github.io/dev/modules/datasets.html>`_

+* `What if the list of sessions, e.g., session 1 and session 2, are in different order?` \

+This will cause an error in the calculations.
+We cannot assume for the files the naming structure.
+So the function is \
+flexible to inputs of 3D nifti images the function will not assume to naming rules of the files.
+As a result, the \
+order for subjects in session 1 = [1, 2, 3, 4, 5] but be the same in session 2 = [1, 2, 3, 4, 5].
+If there are not, \
+the resulting estimates will be incorrect.
+They will be incorrect because across sessions you may enounter same-different \
+subjects instead of same-same across sessions.